yellows8/3ds_homemenuhax/README.md

 Also note that you can't do/use any of the following without Home Menu entering a crash-boot-loop: exit from hbmenu for returning to Home Menu, menuhax-thread hax-payload boot(due to restarting homemenu), or returning from any system-applets on Old3DS(web-browser etc).
 Basically, anything that causes the Home Menu process to restart.

 If you use the menuhax-thread keycombo, the non-icon-data areas of SaveData.dat will be written to FS prior to terminating the process, however see above regarding this thread.
 This is mostly useful for when you changed theme-settings.
-Icon-related data is not saved because it's reset anyway, and the haxx didn't trigger properly.
+Icon-related data is not saved because the written data would be reset anyway, and the haxx didn't trigger properly.

+If you enter the power-off screen then return to Home Menu, the icon layout will be reset with presents however this will not be saved to FS.

+Do not change the system language with System Settings with menuhax installed.
+If you do so, you will have to delete the Home Menu extdata as mentioned in the Summary section above.

 # Supported System Versions
 As of menuhax v3.0, system-versions 9.0.0-X..11.0.0-X are all supported.
 During installation it automatically detects which exploit to install.
 See also the above sections.